top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_duckiebot_parts.md

 ###  Mirco SD card reader

-A MicroSD card reader ([](#fig:microsd-reader)) is useful to copy the system image to a Duckiebot from a computer to the Raspberry Pi microSD card, when the computer does not have a native SD card slot.
+A microSD card reader ([](#fig:microsd-reader)) is useful to copy the system image to a Duckiebot from a computer to the Raspberry Pi microSD card, when the computer does not have a native SD card slot.

 <div figure-id="fig:microsd-reader" figure-caption="The Mirco SD card reader">
      <img src="microsd-reader.png" style='width: 15em'/>